 The Office of the Registrar could be missing an official transcript that shows the date and type of degree awarded.
 Contact the Office of the Registrar to see if a new transcript has been received and is not yet posted, or if the transcript has not been received.

 Students who are transferring to UNCW for a second baccalaureate after having earned a baccalaureate from any UNC institution will be given a waiver for the following University Studies requirements: Composition; Lifetime Wellness; Mathematics and Statistics; Aesthetic, Interpretive, and Literary Perspectives; Historical and Philosophical Approaches; Scientific Approaches to the Natural World; Understanding Human Institutions and Behaviors; and Thematic Transdisciplinary Clusters.
+Further, students will receive a waiver for Thematic Transdisciplinary Clusters, since their second degree amounts to a second major.
 For the foreign language requirement, all students should first consult with the Dean of the College of Arts and Sciences.

 Students who possess an undergraduate degree from an accredited college or university must appeal to the Dean of Undergraduate Studies (or his or her designee).
 After consultation with the chair(s) of the academic department(s) through which the student is pursuing a second degree, the Dean will determine the extent to which the previous course work meets the spirit of UNCW's University Studies requirements and will determine any remaining requirements that need to be completed.